QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 coefficient may not be as effective as increasing the innovation coefficient, especially when pursuing significantly accelerated diffusion.

-== Research on the proportion of Influential Innovators
+== Research on the proportion of Influential Innovators <label:inno_prop_research_sec>

-This section will focus on the impact of the proportion of influential innovators on the product diffusion process.
+This section will focus on the impact of the proportion of influential innovators on the product diffusion process (@label:inno_prop_research_zero), especially when the proportion of Influencial Innovators = 0.
 We will study this issue through two different experimental settings: First, we will study how the change in the proportion of influential innovators affects the product diffusion process when the total influencer proportion is fixed (simulation 3 and 9).
 Second, we will study how the change in the proportion of influential innovators affects the product diffusion process when the innovator proportion is fixed (simulation 4 and 10).

+#figure(
+  image("img/abm_model/fourzero.png", width: 80%),
+  caption: [Research on the proportion of influential innovators], ) <label:inno_prop_research_zero>

 === Fixed proportion of Innovators